+8. • Standalone Server

-8. Start the CloverDX Server application (on all nodes).
+Start the CloverDX Server application.

-- 9. Review that contents of all tabs in the CloverDX Server Console, especially scheduling and event listeners looks OK. - 10.Update graphs to be compatible with the particular version of CloverDX Server (this should be prepared and tested in advance). - 11.Resume the test sandbox and run a test graph to verify functionality. - 12.Resume all sandboxes.
+- Cluster - a.
+Start the CloverDX Server application on the first node, - b.
+Wait until CloverDX Server is accessible (i.e. you can log in), - c.
+Start CloverDX Server on other nodes. - 9.
+Review that contents of all tabs in the CloverDX Server Console, especially scheduling and event listeners looks OK. - 10.Update graphs to be compatible with the particular version of CloverDX Server (this should be prepared and tested in advance). - 11.Resume the test sandbox and run a test graph to verify functionality. - 12.Resume all sandboxes.